alekhinen/assignment11/readme.md

 - [x] outputAssignmentGrades(String assignName) AUSTIN
 - [X] outputGradebook() AUSTIN

+### Testing in MyGradeBookTests
+- [x] MyGradeBook tests
+	These both may be able to be covered in BlackBox Testing -initialize methods need to be tested
+		-processing methods need to be testing
+- [x] Course tests AUSTIN
+- [x] Assignment tests AUSTIN
+- [x] Student tests AUSTIN

 ### Distribution of Work
 #### Nick Alekhine
 - Build User Interface